 - In an emergency or other urgent circumstance, personal information (including personal health information) may be disclosed as appropriate.
 The application of this exception will be very limited, and the utmost discretion will be applied when determining the scope and necessity of this disclosure.

 Students may request to examine (and have copies made) of all documents contained in their own academic record, with the exception of evaluations and letters of reference which have been provided to the College with the expressed or implied understanding that they be maintained in confidence.
 Students must make this request in writing and submit it to the appropriate College official.

 Students also have the right to challenge the accuracy of information contained in their academic record, with the exception of evaluations and letters of reference.
 If the information is found by College officials to be erroneous, it will be corrected.
 Any recipients of this information will be advised of the correction.
 If the College determines that the information is not in error, the student may request that a statement of disagreement be attached to the document.

 The College publishes a document which contains information about our graduating students, including their name and degrees/diplomas earned.
 This information is made publicly available at each convocation ceremony.

 In addition, the College may film the convocation ceremony.
 The intended use of these films may include: for internal College use, for CD distribution to graduates, or for broadcasting on the Internet.
 For any use other than internal to the College, specific information will be provided prior to the event.
 For any students that do not wish to be filmed, an alternate method of receiving your diploma will be provided.

-Upon graduation, the Office of the Registrar will transfer personal information to the Niagara College Foundation for the purpose of fundraising and other alumni activities.
+Upon graduation, the Enrolment Services will transfer personal information to the Niagara College Foundation for the purpose of fundraising and other alumni activities.
 This transfer will contain basic information such as; name, address, phone, email, program of graduation, and graduating year.
 If you wish to have your name removed from the Alumni fundraising lists, please contact: